jpamata/jpamata.github.io/_posts/2017-10-30-mental-algorithms.md

 ---
 layout: post
 title: "Mental Algorithms"
-categories: [misc]
-tags:
-  - algorithms
-comments: true
 description: When thinking about problems, people usually have two ways to tackle such situation.
 Let's consider the graph below.
+category: articles
+tags: [health, reviews]
+comments: true
 ---

 <p align="justify"> When thinking about problems, people usually have two ways to tackle such situation.